 France has very limited fossil-energy resources and imports most of its oil, natural gas, and all of its coal.
 The country has pursued a policy of developing its nuclear energy industry to reduce its dependence on fossil energy imports, though almost all of the uranium needed to fuel its nuclear power plants is imported (mostly from Canada and Niger).
-In 2016, nuclear power accounted for roughly threequarters of France's electricity generation and 43% of its total primary energy supply.
+In 2018, nuclear power accounted for roughly three-quarters of France's electricity generation and 44% of its total primary energy supply, fossil fuels accounting for 47%.
 Treating nuclear power as domestic supply, indigenous production meets just over half of the country's energy use.
-Petroleum products accounted for 28% of energy use, having dropped steadily from nearly two-thirds in the 1970s.
+Petroleum products accounted for 29% of energy use in 2018, having dropped steadily from 37% in 1990 and nearly two-thirds in the 1970s.